 Figure A.2 shows the payload at the prime focus of the telescope without the tracker structure (cf. Fig. 2.2).
 The SAC is the grey cylinder at the bottom of the payload.
 At the top of the payload the RSS instrument with the camera is visible.
-The right-hand panel in Fig. A.3 shows a zoom-in with the covers removed: The slitmask holder (green) and grating holder (yellow) are visible.
+Fig. A.3 shows a zoom-in with the covers removed: The slitmask holder (green) and grating holder (yellow) are visible.
 The whole camera can rotate on the structure, depending on the articulation angle.

-Figure A.4 shows the three instruments underneath the RSS: SALTICAM (orange), HRS (green, to the left of SALTICAM), and BVIT (grey, to the right of SALTICAM).
+Figure A.4 shows the three instruments underneath the RSS: SALTICAM (orange), HRS (green, to the left of SALTICAM).
 The folding mirrors (grey with a red holder) are shown opposite SALTICAM, they direct the light coming from the SAC into the respective instrument.
-The SAC is shown underneath the instruments in green grid and yellow lense holder.
+The SAC is shown underneath the instruments in green grid and yellow lens holder.
 Figure A.5 shows the SAC with blue ray tracing.